labmicro/ruwaq/README.md

-# Template for C Projects
+# RUWAQ

 -----

-This repository is a template to be used in new projects developed in C language.
+RUWAQ is a multi-board firmware to interface with hardware for run automated tests.

 **Table of Contents**